ChHarding/Google-Books-API-Textbook-Search_amandahallman/README.md

 ### Search for textbooks:

   - On the main page, enter search parameters for the desired textbook (title, author, subject, ISBN).
-  - Optional: in addition to title or author, search for specific subject via the 'Subject' box drop-down to narrow down results.
+  - **Optional:** In addition to title, author, or ISBN, search for specific subject via the 'Subject' drop-down menu to narrow down results.
-  - Select 'by Title' or 'by Author' to search for the textbook.
+  - Select the 'by Title' or 'by Author' button to search for the textbook.
   - The application will display search results based on the entered criteria.

   ![img](docs/Homepage.png)